Wilhelm, German Crown Prince: Family and children

 Wilhelm married his third cousin, Duchess Cecilie of Mecklenburg-Schwerin (20 September 1886 – 6 May 1954) in Berlin on 6 June 1905.
 After their marriage, the couple lived at the Crown Prince's Palace in Berlin during the winter and at the Marmorpalais in Potsdam, later at Cecilienhof in Potsdam.
 Cecilie was the daughter of Frederick Francis III, Grand Duke of Mecklenburg-Schwerin (1851–1897) and his wife, Grand Duchess Anastasia Mikhailovna of Russia (1860–1922).
 Their eldest son, Prince Wilhelm of Prussia, was killed fighting for the German Army in France in 1940.
+Although the marriage appeared to be perfect and happy to the public, it was deeply strained due to Wilhelm's lifestyle.
+Throughout his life, he maintained a reputation as a prominent playboy and womanizer, engaging in numerous love affairs with other women.
+In addition to his high-profile affairs with actresses, singers or high society women, he frequently pursued casual affairs with local women, including during his post-war exile in Wieringen, where he reportedly fathered several illegitimate children.
+These continuous relationships caused several cracks in the marriage early on, leaving his wife deeply unhappy.